SeohyunNam/MDCite/README.md

 # IDCite
-**Interdisciplinary Discovery Citation Dataset**
+**An interdisciplinary citation dataset with citation contexts, citation intents and knowledge graphs**

 This repository provides the dataset construction pipeline used to build **IDCite**, a large-scale multidisciplinary citation-event resource for interdisciplinary discovery and scientific discovery research.

-IDCite models scholarly interactions at the citation-event level rather than as document-level citation links, and integrates citation events, citation contexts, semantic citation intent annotations, normalized scholarly entities, geographic information, and an ontology-ready knowledge graph spanning 21 Essential Science Indicators (ESI) fields.
+**IDCite** models scholarly interactions at the citation-event level rather than as document-level citation links, and integrates citation events, citation contexts, semantic citation intent annotations, normalized scholarly entities, geographic information, and an ontology-ready knowledge graph spanning 21 Essential Science Indicators (ESI) fields.

-IDCite is a graph-oriented resource derived from the previously released **MDContextCite** citation dataset: MDContextCite provides large-scale citation-event records and citation metadata, while IDCite extends this foundation through metadata normalization, entity resolution, semantic enrichment, ontology construction, and knowledge graph generation.
+**IDCite** is a graph-oriented resource derived from the previously released **MDContextCite** citation dataset: MDContextCite provides large-scale citation-event records and citation metadata, while IDCite extends this foundation through metadata normalization, entity resolution, semantic enrichment, ontology construction, and knowledge graph generation.

-This repository accompanies the IDCite Data Descriptor manuscript submitted to Scientific Data. and It contains all code required to reproduce citation harvesting, metadata collection, citation-event construction, semantic citation enrichment, entity resolution, ontology-ready knowledge graph generation, and technical validation of the released resource.
+This repository accompanies the **IDCite** Data Descriptor manuscript submitted to Scientific Data.
+It contains all code required to reproduce citation harvesting, metadata collection, citation-event construction, semantic citation enrichment, entity resolution, ontology-ready knowledge graph generation, and technical validation of the released resource.